A city in western North Carolina, and the seat of Buncombe County.

 Asheville spent the next few months operating off the Pacific coast of Central America, her ports of call including Punta Arenas, Costa Rica; Puna and Guayaquil, Ecuador; Talara, Peru; Corinto, Nicaragua; and La Union, El Salvador.
 In early January 1922, Asheville carried the governor and physicians to the port of La Palma, to alleviate the suffering in the wake of floods that had devastated the region of Darien.
 Arriving on the morning of 7 January 1922, Asheville carried out relief work at La Palma until departing the following day to return to Balboa.

-On 5 June 1922, Asheville—now commanded by Comdr.
-James O. Richardsondeparted Charleston, and sailed to join the Asiatic Fleet via the Mediterranean.
+On 5 June 1922, Asheville, now commanded by Cmdr.
+James O. Richardson departed Charleston, and sailed to join the Asiatic Fleet via the Mediterranean.
 After calling at Bermuda and the Azores en route, Asheville reached Gibraltar on 2 July, and celebrated Independence Day there, clearing that port on 5 July for Valetta, Malta, which she reached on 10 July 1922.
-Steaming thence to Alexandria, Egypt, where she visited from 17 to 23 July, Asheville then trasited the Suez Canal on the 24th and then visited a succession of ports—Aden, Arabia (from 31 July to 3 August 1922); Bombay, India (10 to 15 August); Colombo, Ceylon (19 to 24 August); and Singapore, Straits Settlements (1 to 5 September)—before she ultimately reached Cavite, near Manila, on 11 September 1922.
+Steaming thence to Alexandria, Egypt, where she visited from 17 to 23 July, Asheville then trasited the Suez Canal on the 24th and then visited a succession of ports, Aden, Arabia (from 31 July to 3 August 1922); Bombay, India (10 to 15 August); Colombo, Ceylon (19 to 24 August); and Singapore, Straits Settlements (1 to 5 September), before she ultimately reached Cavite, near Manila, on 11 September 1922.

 Asheville was based at Cavite into mid-October 1922; during this period, she conducted short range battle practice off Corregidor.
-However, unrest in Chinaa revolution in Fukien province—soon prompted her dispatch to Chinese waters with a detachment of marines embarked.
+However, unrest in China revolution in Fukien province, soon prompted her dispatch to Chinese waters with a detachment of Marines embarked.
 Departing the Philippines on 16 October, she sailed for Foochow, a major port city on the coast of China, and arrived soon thereafter, anchoring at the mouth of the Ming River.
-She landed her marines on the day of her arrival, the leathernecks transported up the river in motor sailers to Foochow.
-For the next six weeks, Asheville remained at Pagoda Anchorage, at the mouth of the Ming, while the marines were quartered at the American consulate.
+She landed her Marines on the day of her arrival, the Leathernecks transported up the river in motor sailers to Foochow.
+For the next six weeks, Asheville remained at Pagoda Anchorage, at the mouth of the Ming, while the Marines were quartered at the American consulate.

 After a visit to Hong Kong from 20 October to 6 November1923, Asheville returned to Canton as a diplomatic crisis arose because of the avowed threat by Sun Yat-Sen to seize customs revenue at Canton, hitherto under international control.
 Sun's threat jeopardized the "Treaty Powers," whose loans to China had been financed by the revenues of the Chinese maritime customs.
 This "acute dimplomatic tangle" found American interests represented by Asheville's captain, Comdr.
 Richardson, who was concurrently Commander, South China Patrol.